drewshroyer/Fabify/README.md

   }
 ```

-To build Fabify, I used the following stack:
+I used the following stack to build Fabify:

   * Ruby on Rails - web-application framework
   * Postgresql - database management